A Guide for Successful Cell and Gene Therapy Research

-Join Sharon Ayd, Vice President and Principal, Regulatory Center of Excellence and Daniel Eisenman, Executive Director of Biosafety Services for a thoughtful discussion of the requirements and considerations involved in cell and gene therapy research.
+In this webinar, Sharon Ayd, Vice President and Principal, Regulatory Center of Excellence and Daniel Eisenman, Executive Director of Biosafety Services have a thoughtful discussion of the requirements and considerations involved in cell and gene therapy research.

 - Identify current regulatory and clinical challenges for cell and gene therapy

 - Describe regulatory and manufacturing challenges unique to cell and gene therapy research